CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 ![](http://i.imgur.com/6ThKVvs.png)

-The top of the report contains some information about the target system assessed and the vunerability definitions that were assessed.
+The top of the report contains some information about the target system assessed and the vulnerability definitions that were assessed.
 Opening the High, Medium, or Low accordions below will show you details about the vulnerabilities found:

 ![](http://i.imgur.com/NyWD3cV.png)